Friday, February 26, 2010

 This map shows vector data for Washington County Florida.
 There are few cities/towns in this area, substantial wetlands (including bogs and swamps), and a road network that avoids wetlands.
 Public lands are identified as well.

-I was surprised to see how much of the wetlands were not associated with the hydrography polygons.
 The major challenge was querying the wetlands layer to eliminate redundancy with lakes, rivers and other hydrography entities.

 Wednesday, February 17, 2010